 In many cases, you’ll need to support your conservatory with brickwork.
 A simple dwarf wall is recommended in these cases, and you’ll need to account for up to £350 per square metre.

 Want to install stylish blinds for your conservatory?
-The conservatory costs here will likely reach around £100, maximum, though it does depend on your installer and the types of blinds you are looking for.
+The conservatory and installation costs here will likely reach around £100, maximum, though it does depend on your installer and the types of blinds you are looking for.